 To keep your hardwood floor in mint condition, you need a top-quality vacuum to pick up dust particles.
 You should do this once a week, or at the very least before a wet-clean, as any dust that gets trapped under a mop could scratch the surface as you clean.

 For efficiency and ease of use, we recommend our very own AirRam MK2 for the job.
 Equipped with AirLOC technology, this cordless vacuum effortlessly glides across carpets to hard floors, picking up large and fine debris.
 What's more, it's ideal for moving into hard-to-reach places where dirt builds up, such as under sofas and in tight corners.

 We know what you're thinking: “How can I avoid dust build-up; it's inevitable?”
 But there are ways you can keep it at bay.

 One of the simplest ways is to take off your shoes in the house.
 No, really, it sounds obvious, but it makes a huge difference.
 Even when they look clean, shoes track through all manner of dust, dirt and grime into your home.
 In fact, a study by the University of Arizona revealed that the average shoe is covered with more than 400,000 bacterial colonies.
 Most concerning of all is that 90 per cent of those germs transfer directly onto clean floors on first contact.
 Socks it is, then!

 Additionally, you can protect high traffic areas with a carefully-placed rug - just remember to vacuum underneath it to remove any trapped dust.

 TOP TIP: When choosing a rug for your hardwood floor, try to avoid those with vinyl or rubber backing as they can trap humidity and damage flooring.

-To get started with cleaning hardwood floors, you need the most efficient cleaning products on the market.
-For some of the best cordless vacuums, browse our range today.
+To get started with cleaning hard floor vacuuming, you need the most efficient cleaning products on the market.
+For some of the best cordless vacuums, browse our range of hard floor vacuums today.